Eminence-bit/single-image-3d-reconstruction/README.md

 # Single-Image 3D Reconstruction
+Turn any photo into a detailed, textured 3D model — no LiDAR, no depth cameras, just AI

 A comprehensive pipeline for transforming 2D images into textured 3D models using AI-powered computer vision techniques.